Dear Meghan Trainor,

 Do I love the way any sized woman is acknowledged in most pop, rap, country, or rock music ever through out history?
 No, not particularly.

 You know M (can I call you M?); I think the world needs to cop a balance.
 There is not one ideal body type for women.
-Bottom line, if you are a woman, and you have body, that’s ideal.
+Bottom line, if you are a woman, and you have a body, that’s ideal.
 We should appreciate our bodies, take care of them, and value them for what they are: a container for much more important things.

 You are a fun, young woman, who wrote a catchy song about enjoying your body, to which makes curvy girls everywhere wiggle, wiggle, wiggle, and that’s okay.